Port of Montreal: Transportation

 The port authority provides facilities to shipping lines and land carriers, to terminal operators and to freight transport.
 It builds and maintains infrastructures that it leases to private stevedoring companies.

 The port also has its own railway network, which includes more than 100 km of track with direct access to almost every berth and further provides transcontinental railways through signed agreements with Canadian National Railway Co.
-(CN) and Canadian Pacific Railway (CP) to improve supply chain efficiency for container traffic throughout North America.
+(CN) and CPKC to improve supply chain efficiency for container traffic throughout North America.

 Management

 The Montreal Port Authority operates the Port of Montreal and is a member of: the Association of Canadian Port Authorities (CPA), the American Association of Port Authorities, and the International Association of Ports and Harbors (IAPH).
 The port authority is an autonomous self-financing federal agency created under the terms of the Canada Marine Act.

 The port authority's board of directors is composed of seven business people from the Montreal area.
 Each of three levels of government – federal, provincial and municipal – names a director.
 The federal transport minister, on the recommendation of port users, names the remaining four directors.
 The board elects its own chairman.

-As of 2016 the Port Authority had 237 employees, total revenue from operations was $106.7 million and its net earnings totalled $23.5 million.
+As of 2024, the Port Authority had 272 employees, total revenue from operations was $143 million and its net earnings totalled $22.6 million.

+Smuggling

+At the beginning of the 21st century, the port of Montreal was dominated by the West End Gang, which used it for drug smuggling.
+Over a 8 month period in 2000, the West End Gang smuggled in 260 kilograms of cocaine via the Port of Montreal.
+In 2001, the Liberal Senator Colin Kenny said of his visit to the port of Montreal that it reminded him of the 1954 film On The Waterfront.
+Kenny told the journalists Julian Sher and William Marsden: "We were looking at each other, wondering when Karl Malden was going to appear.
+It shocked the hell out of us".
+In 1997, the government of Jean Chretien disbanded the Canada Ports Police, which traditionally policed the waterfront and replaced the Ports Police with private security guards.
+Kenny and his Senate committee stated the unarmed and poorly paid private security guards who have no power of arrest were hapless in the face of the West End Gang.
+Kenny's committee discovered that 15% of the stevedores, 36% of the checkers and 56% of the garbagemen working at the port of Montreal had criminal records.